Sponsor Licence Suspended? (Act Now!)

 If you can show the organisation has followed the Home Office action plan, the licence will be upgraded to A-rating.
 If you fail to meet the action plan, the licence could be revoked.

-Home Office decides to downgrade your sponsor licence
+2. Home Office downgrades your sponsor licence

 If you are failing to meet some of your sponsor duties, your licence may be reinstated but with a B-rating.
 If this happens, you will still be able to issue CoS to migrant workers you already employ who want to extend their visa, but you will not be able to issue new sponsorship certificates until you have upgraded back to an A-rating having made improvements.
 You will need to follow an action plan provided by UKVI to upgrade your licence at a cost to you of £1,476.
 This fee must be paid within 10 working days of the date that UKVI tells you about the downgrade.
 If you fail to pay, you will lose your licence.